loanmarket/react-router-redux-multi/README.md

 ## Why fork?

 React Router Redux does not allow you to sync multiple routers to your redux store.
 See this issue: https://github.com/ReactTraining/react-router/issues/5663.
 This is understandable if you only have a single global router that is linked to your URL history.
 However, we believe that routers should be more extensible and generic than that.
-You may also want to use routing logic elsewhere to present components which you do not explicitly want stored in your browers url history.
-We initially developed this fork as a pull request to generate conversation around the best approaches to implementating support for multiple routers.
+You may also want to use routing logic elsewhere to present components which you do not explicitly want stored in your browser's url history.
+We initially developed this fork as a pull request to generate conversation around the best approaches to implementing support for multiple routers.
 However, React Redux Router are not willing to support multiple routers, so we have now published this for anyone else who encounters this use case.

 ## Installation